Bills Digest No. 18, 2024-25

 Examination power

 Schedule 9 of the Bill introduces an examination power, which is an investigatory process enabling AUSTRAC to obtain relevant information to inform the making of enforcement decisions, and to obtain evidence to be used in some proceedings.
 Proposed paragraph 172A(2)(b) (item 5 of Schedule 9) provides AUSTRAC power to obtain information and documents, including by requiring a person to appear before an examiner.
-The definition of examiner means the AUSTRAC CEO, a delegate of the AUSTRAC CEO, and consultants engaged under subsection 225(1) to provide examiner services.
+‘Examiner’ means the AUSTRAC CEO, a delegate of the AUSTRAC CEO, and consultants who are engaged under subsection 225(1) to provide examiner services (item 1 of Schedule 9).
 As outlined at Part 7.4.2 of the Guide to Framing Commonwealth Offences, in only rare circumstances is it appropriate to grant coercive powers to non-government employees.

-A range of new offences are included within the examination process provisions, committed if:
+A range of new offences are included within the examination process, committed if:

 • a person does not comply with a section 172A notice, with a maximum penalty of 2 years imprisonment or 100 penalty units, or both (proposed subsection 172A(4))